maladeep/Global-University-Course-Recommendation-Intelligence-Assistant/README.md

 <img src="image/apphome.png" alt="App home" width="650"/>

+> For a better experience, please use light mode.
+>
 GUCI Assistant offers a suite of features to help you make informed decisions about studying abroad and finding suitable courses and universities.
 With personalized recommendations and insights, the GUCI Assistant is your go-to tool for navigating academic and career opportunities.

 ## Features